The Bankrate promise

 The bottom line

-The Venture X has the advantage of a lower annual fee, and its larger welcome bonus and 2X baseline rewards rate may make it an attractive choice.
+The Venture X has the advantage of a lower annual fee, and its decent welcome bonus and 2X baseline rewards rate may make it an attractive choice.
 But the Sapphire Reserve offers better rewards rates on dining and some travel purchases.